tosdr/tosback-versions/Instagram/Terms of Service.md

 ### **The Data Policy**

 Providing our Service requires collecting and using your information.
 The [Data Policy](http://help.instagram.com/519522125107875?helpref=page_content) explains how we collect, use, and share information across the [Facebook Products](https://www.facebook.com/help/1561485474074139?helpref=page_content).
 It also explains the many ways you can control your information, including in the [Instagram Privacy and Security Settings](http://help.instagram.com/285881641526716?helpref=page_content).
-You must agree to the Data Policy to use Instagram.